-Do you want to work in early intervention settings with children and young people (CYP) and their parents/carers?
-Children's wellbeing practitioners are trained to assess and support CYP with common mental health difficulties, particularly mild to moderate symptoms of anxiety, depression and behavioural difficulties.
-They offer a range of low intensity interventions that are based on cognitive behavioural therapy and guided self-help.
+Are you interested in working with children and young people and their parents/carers?
+As a CWP you would assess and support children and young people with common mental health difficulties, particularly mild to moderate symptoms of anxiety, depression and behavioural difficulties.
+You would offer a range of interventions that are based on cognitive behavioural therapy and guided self-help.

 Are you interested in providing wellbeing-focused psychologically informed interventions and coordinate care plans for adults with severe mental health problems?
 Mental Health and Wellbeing Practitioners (MHWP) are based in the community and have an important role in supporting adults of all ages to help them live fulfilling lives.

 Are you interested in delivering psychologically informed interventions to support young people with severe mental health difficulties?
 Based in inpatient and intensive home treatment services, you’ll have an important role in supporting young people towards recovery and helping them to live fulfilling lives.
 You’ll work as an integral part of a multidisciplinary team where you will form collaborative relationships with young people and their families.